BugSplat-Git/ngb-filterable-dropdown/README.md

 ## 🧩 API

+Customize your dropdown by leveraging the inputs and outputs of `@bugsplat/ngb-filterable-dropdown` as described below.

+### Selection

 The component takes two main inputs, a list of strings that are selectable and a sub-list of strings that are already selected.

 ```ts